 Individual universities have considerable autonomy regarding the specifics of hiring new professors, but some general guidelines apply to appointments across the state of Bavaria:

-• The selection process often involves a trial lecture and takes into account the candidate’s publications, third-party funding, teaching experience, etc.
+- The selection process often involves a trial lecture or a presentation and takes into account the candidate’s publications, third-party funding, teaching experience, etc.

-• After the university Senate has provided feedback on the candidate shortlist, the final decision is made by the university’s executive board.
+- After the university Senate has provided feedback on the candidate shortlist, the final decision is made by the university’s president.

 Professor at a University of Applied Sciences